Dan0sz/ffwp/README.md

 That's it!

-## Current Plugin Version Shortcode
+## Download Information Shortcodes

-It does what the title says, it adds a shortcode which outputs the latest version of a defined plugin.
+It does what the title says, it adds two shortcodes which output additional information of a defined plugin.

-The code is copied directly from [here](https://hawpmedia.com/how-to-get-easy-digital-downloads-product-version-number-with-shortcode/).

 ### Usage

-Insert shorcode `[edd_product_version id="post_id_here"]` to display the version number of a defined product.
+Shortcode `[edd_dl_version id="post_id"]` displays the version number of a defined product. "id" defaults to the current post.
+Shortcode `[edd_dl_last_updated id="post_id" format="date_format"]` displays the date last modified of the post. "id" defaults to the current post. "format" defaults to the `date_format` option in WordPress' settings.

 ## Non-required Card State Field